aws-samples/load-testing-sagemaker-endpoints/README.md

 ## Load test a SageMaker Endpoint

+## Setup

+To get started have an EC2 instance up and running, in the case of this example we used an ml.c5.18xlarge instance.
+You can launch multiple EC2 instances to further get client side power to ramp up traffic.
+This script is not just EC2 reliant, if you want you can run this on EKS or even a SageMaker Notebook Instance, just be aware of the client compute power you have so that you do not get throttled on that end.
+For launching and setting up an EC2 instance follow this [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).

 `locust` folder contains `distributed.sh` which kicks of the [distributed locust](https://docs.locust.io/en/stable/running-distributed.html) load test.

 Steps to run a load test: